Covid pushed millions worldwide from the middle class to poverty. One man is trying to work his way back.

 “It’s this,” he’d said, pointing to his ebony skin.

 He moved down Badilla Street now, commiserating with trinket vendors in a blur of bro hugs and fist bumps.
-Tourism in Cartagena had fallen 90 percent after the pandemic struck; it was still down by 70 percent.
+Tourism in Cartagena had fallen by 90 percent after the pandemic struck, and it was still down 70 percent.
 He breezed past vacant store fronts.
 More than 400 businesses in Cartagena had closed.

 One of them was his.

-A few months after tourism crashed, his landlord evicted him from his second-floor office in a mustard-colored colonial building.
-He’d proudly inaugurated it in 2017.
+A few months after tourism crashed, his landlord evicted him from his second-floor office in a mustard-colored Colonial building.
+He’d proudly inaugurated his business in 2017.
 He’d had two employees, now laid off.

 “I still owe back pay,” he said.

+[In Colombia, a death in police custody follows a history of brutality]

 He’d beaten the odds to get that far.
 The son of a security guard and a food worker, he was raised in a dirt-floor shack.
-Aa a child, he made a few pesos selling necklaces on the beach.
+As a child, he made a few pesos selling necklaces on the beach.

 “My grandfather used to call me a marica” — a sissy — “for clinging to my books,” he said.
 But top marks, a tourism program and a scholarship at an English-language school had been his ticket out.
 Hotel concierges in Cartagena sometimes made him wait outside for his clients.
 They still did.
-“It’s because I’m black,” he said, and laughed.
+“It’s because I’m Black,” he said, and laughed.
 “But I pay no bother.
 I’m an optimist.
 I make things happen.
 I don’t sit and cry.”

-By 2018, his website was bringing in business from black American clients for his trademark Afro-centric tours.
+By 2018, his website was bringing in business from Black American clients for his trademark Afro-centric tours.
 He’d taken out a bank loan to build his dream: a bed-and-breakfast by the beach.
 He was clearing $1,600 a month, enough for a middle-class life.
 His wife made a few hundred more as a clerk in a hardware store.
 They’d show up in trash-strewn Puerto Rey, the village of his birth, brimming with gifts.

 “They used to call me Santa Claus,” he said.

 Now he’d lost his website, unable to pay the taxes on the domain.
 His motorbike was being held hostage by the $80 he owed the garage.
 The bank had called three times this week.
-He’d sent them to voice mail.
+He’d sent the calls to voice mail.
 “But it’s cool,” he said.
 His wife had lost her store clerk job in cutbacks, and he was pulling in scraps in Old Town Cartagena.
 But he’d rented a bar in Puerto Rey and had saved some cash by moving his family out of the city to a tiny apartment above the joint.

-He’d buy beers in Cartagena on credit at 20 percent interest and jack up the price for sale in Puerto Rey.
+He’d buy beer in Cartagena on credit at 20 percent interest and jack up the price for sale in Puerto Rey.
 He cleared maybe $350 a month.
 When he fell short on rent, he’d pay what he could and put the rest on account.
 He’d take chances with small loans.

 Hoping for a bigger payday, he’d hired a DJ for the upcoming Sunday.